Quickstart: Getting started with RADNAC

 | Every vendor is different, so if you are not using Ubiquiti’s equipment, you likely will have to read the documentation or seek support for your existing wireless equipment.
 Fortunately searching for ‘WPA Enterprise’ and ‘RADIUS’ in your instructions will get you close to what you need, then you hopefully will just need to copy values found here into the user interface of your equipment. |

-In Ubiquiti’s user interface, you need to navigate the menu and then click on the ‘RADIUS’ tab and then click ‘Create New’.
+In Ubiquiti’s user interface, you need to navigate the menu , scroll to the ‘RADIUS’ section of the page and then click ‘Create New’.

-In the right side bar ‘Add RADIUS Server’ panel, fill in the fields with name set to ‘radnacdemo’, leave the VLAN (Wired and Wireless networks) and TLS checkboxes unchecked, type in the ‘primaryIPv4’ from above as the ‘IP Address’, leave ‘Port’ set to its default (1812) and type in the shared secret you used when adding a device to RADNAC earlier.
+In the right side bar panel titled ‘Add RADIUS Server’, fill in the fields with name set to ‘radnacradius’, leave the VLAN (Wired and Wireless networks) and TLS checkboxes unchecked, type in the ‘serviceIPv4’ from above as the ‘IP Address’, leave ‘Port’ set to its default (1812) and type in the shared secret you used when adding a device to RADNAC earlier.
 Now click on the `Add’ immediately below the shared secret textbox.

-Check the ‘Accounting’ checkbox and again add the ‘IP Address’, leave ‘Port’ set to its default (1813), type in the shared secret and click on the `Add’ immediately below the shared secret textbox.
+Check the ‘Accounting’ checkbox and similarly as above add the ‘IP Address’, leave ‘Port’ set to its default (1813), type in the shared secret and click on the `Add’ immediately below the shared secret textbox.

-Lastly check ‘Interim Update Interval’, but leave the time period associated with it at its default (3600 seconds).
+Lastly check ‘Interim Update Interval’, but change the time period to 300 seconds.
 Now click on the Add button at the bottom of the right side panel.

 Now we will create a new wireless network for your mobile phone to connect to.
-Navigate the menu and click on ‘Create New’.
+Navigate the menu and click on ‘Create New’ found near the top.
 Set the fields as:

 -